peterahrens/FillEstimationIPDPS2017/README.md

 Organization
 --------

 oski-1.0.1h is the entire sparse kernel library.
-The tensor fill estimation algorithm is from oski-1.0.1h/src/heur/estfill.c.
+The oski.c tensor fill estimation algorithm is from oski-1.0.1h/src/heur/estfill.c.

 taco-oopsla2017 is the Tensor Algebra Compiler.
 It can be compiled by running taco.sh from the base of the repository.